RolfLawrenz/ocpic/README.md

 You will need a DSLR and a USB cable to connect your camera to the Raspberry Pi.

-If you want your camera to take photos of those critters eating your garbage, you will a proximity sensor and/or a vibration sensor.
+If you want your camera to take photos of those critters eating your garbage, you will need a proximity sensor and/or a vibration sensor.
 I got mine from Amazon, but I dont think it matters which brand or type.
 The software can help you test the sensors also.

 You will also need a power source to power your Pi.